 How the lyne arm on a still can affect Scotch whisky flavour

-The lyne arm (or lye pipe) – the part of the still that joins the column and neck to the condenser system – has a big impact on reflux.
+The lyne arm – the part of the still that joins the column and neck to the condenser system – has a big impact on reflux.

 (Reflux – explained in this post – is a physical process that occurs inside the still during the distillation process.)